Klaudioz/obsidian-bases-gym/README.md

 Solutions:

-1. Verify Gym.base location (MOST IMPORTANT):
-   - `Gym.base` MUST be at `/Bases/Gym.base` (vault root, not in gym/ folder)
-   - Obsidian ignores `.base` files in subfolders
-   - If you only copied the gym/ folder, you missed this step
-   - Copy `gym/Bases/Gym.base` → `YourVault/Bases/Gym.base`
+1. Verify Gym.base location (MOST IMPORTANT): `Gym.base` MUST be at `/Bases/Gym.base` (vault root, not in gym/ folder).
+Obsidian ignores `.base` files in subfolders.
+If you only copied the gym/ folder, you missed this step.
+Copy `gym/Bases/Gym.base` → `YourVault/Bases/Gym.base`.

-2. Verify folder locations:
-   - Workout logs must be in `gym/Log/` folder
-   - The folder MUST be named `gym/` exactly
-   - Check by looking at your vault's file tree in Obsidian
+2. Verify folder locations: Workout logs must be in `gym/Log/` folder.
+The folder MUST be named `gym/` exactly.
+Check by looking at your vault's file tree in Obsidian.

-3. Check Obsidian version:
-   - Bases requires v1.10.0 or later
-   - Go to Settings → About to check version
-   - Update via Help → Check for updates if needed
+3. Check Obsidian version: Bases requires v1.10.0 or later.
+Go to Settings → About to check version.
+Update via Help → Check for updates if needed.

-4. Reload Obsidian:
-   - Close and reopen Obsidian completely
-   - Or use Ctrl/Cmd + R to reload
-   - Bases views sometimes need a refresh
+4. Reload Obsidian: Close and reopen Obsidian completely, or use Ctrl/Cmd + R to reload.
+Bases views sometimes need a refresh.

-5. Verify YAML format:
-   - Frontmatter must start and end with `---`
-   - Property names must match exactly: `exercise-name`, `exercise-date`, `muscle-group`
-   - Numbers should NOT have quotes: `weight: 225` (correct) vs `weight: "225"` (wrong)
+5. Verify YAML format: Frontmatter must start and end with `---`.
+Property names must match exactly: `exercise-name`, `exercise-date`, `muscle-group`.
+Numbers should NOT have quotes: `weight: 225` (correct) vs `weight: "225"` (wrong).

-6. Check file names:
-   - All workout logs must be `.md` files
-   - Must be in the `gym/Log/` folder
+6. Check file names: All workout logs must be `.md` files.
+Must be in the `gym/Log/` folder.

 ### Properties Not Showing

-- Verify property names use hyphens: `exercise-name` not `exercise_name` or `exerciseName`
-- Property names are case-sensitive
-- Ensure YAML frontmatter is properly formatted
+Verify property names use hyphens: `exercise-name` not `exercise_name` or `exerciseName`.
+Property names are case-sensitive.
+Ensure YAML frontmatter is properly formatted.

 ### Formulas Not Calculating

-- All required properties must have values (weight, reps, sets, effort)
-- Numbers must not have quotes
-- Check that formulas are defined in `Gym.base`
+All required properties must have values (weight, reps, sets, effort).
+Numbers must not have quotes.
+Check that formulas are defined in `Gym.base`.

 ### Dates Not Working

-- Use YYYY-MM-DD format only
-- Example: `2025-10-30` (correct)
-- NOT: `10/30/2025` or `10-30-2025` (wrong)
+Use YYYY-MM-DD format only.
+Example: `2025-10-30` (correct).
+NOT: `10/30/2025` or `10-30-2025` (wrong).

 ### Still Not Working?